 Pepin Gelardi is a designer and engineer who specializes in prototyping, mechanism design and manufacturing.
 As a Partner at Tomorrow Lab, Pepin leads the Industrial Design and Mechanical Engineering teams to invent and develop new, impactful hardware products.

-Jim is the VP of Engineering at Teralytic, and was previously the Director of Engineering at Latch and MakerBot.
+Jim is a Mechanical Engineering Consultant.
+He was previously the VP of Engineering at Teralytic, and the Director of Engineering at Latch and MakerBot.
 His product development experience includes international contract manufacturer coordination, supply chain management, international regulatory compliance, and product roadmap resource and schedule planning.

 Responsible for vetting Chinese and Domestic manufacturers at MakerBot.
 Responsible for DFM & supply chain management and sourcing for RaceYa.
 Worked on product certification for Livestream Mevo camera.
 Drop testing, IPX rating, shipping and quality inspections.
 Freelance ME for ECCO, RaceYa, Scale Development, and worked at MakerBot Industries for 4 years as a Mechanical Engineer.